theScrabi/CoraLibre-android/README.md

-# CoraLibre Open Source version of the German Corona-Warn-App - Android
+# CoraLibre – Open Source version of the German Corona-Warn-App

 **Note:** This app is not ready for any meaningful usage yet.